schemacrawler/SchemaCrawler-Tutorials/schemacrawler/finish.md

-You've completed your SchemaCrawler course in Katacoda!
+You've completed your first SchemaCrawler scenario in Katacoda!